vhx/community-api-documentation/index.md

 ### [App Registration](#app_registration)

-We don't currently require you to formally register your app, but request that you identify your __app_id__ parameter with your requests will raise your rate limits (and make sure we don't ban you).
+We don't currently require you to formally register your app, but request that you pass an identifying string as an __app_id__ parameter, especially if you are on a shared IP (e.g. a hackathon).
+In the future this will grant you increased rate limits as well.

     curl http://api.vhx.tv/jamiew.json?app_id=testbed_app